department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/eligibility.md

 <div class="va-introtext">

-If you're a Servicemember or Veteran who’s overcoming challenges related to service-connected disabilities and an employment handicap and would like special career support or help living more independently with a severe disability?
-Follow these steps to apply for Vocational Rehabilitation and Employment (VR&amp;E) services.
+If you have a disability that was caused by—or got worse because of—your active military service and that limits your ability to work or prevents you from working, you may be eligible for Vocational Rehabilitation and Employment (VR&amp;E) benfits and services.
+Find out if you can get career support or help living more independently.

 </div>